braun-steven/audamo/README.md

 # Audamo
  <img align="right" src='docs/res/logo.jpg' width='20%'>

-Audamo is a project designed to smoothly provide what fully featured desktop environments such as Gnome and KDE provide: An automated transition of your system theme between light and dark.
-This is particularly helpful for non-desktop environments such as i3wm, sway, hyprland, awesomewm, bspwm, dwm, and more.
-It can be configured to switch themes based on sunrise/sunset times or a specified schedule.
-Additionally, Audamo allows for the execution of custom scripts during theme changes, enabling users to personalize their experience.
+Audamo is a project designed to smoothly provide what fully featured desktop environments such as Gnome and KDE provide: An automated transition of themes between light and dark mode depending on time or location.
+This is particularly helpful for non-desktop environments such as i3wm, sway, hyprland, awesomewm, bspwm, dwm, and many more.
+Audamo can be configured to switch themes based on sunrise/sunset times at a given or inferred location or simply by a specified schedule.
+Additionally, Audamo allows for the execution of custom scripts during theme changes, enabling users to hook up additional scripts into the theme toggle process.

 </br>